Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Balanced, medium feel that worked in multiple positions
+• Balanced medium feel across positions

 • Better motion control than a basic innerspring